 A border road was planned along the western side of the Jordan valley area, bypassing all (but one) of the Arab villages in Samaria and Judea.
 The construction started in 1972 and was completed in 1980 (the year when Allon died at the age of 81).

-In addition to the road, 21 Israeli agriculture settlements were established along the road.
-As part of the plan, all settlements were built on the east side of the Allon road.
+In addition to the road, 21 Israeli agriculture communities were established along the road.
+As part of the plan, all communities were built on the east side of the Allon road.

 The remainder of the web page reviews a sample of the sites along the Allon Road, starting from Beit Shean valley in the north, down south to Highway #1 (Jerusalem to the Dead Sea).

 The northern section is from Beit Shean to Beka'ot junction.
 The area was part of the Biblical region of the Manasseh tribe.